 Although many, if not most, survey panels pay these PayPal fees themselves (considering it as part of the cost of doing business), there are a fair number of survey sites who choose to pass these fees on to their members.
 They typically do this by deducting 2% of your cash out total, and sending you the amount that remains.

-Although it’s not a huge amount, it can add up – especially if you mostly take surveys from panels who charge withdrawal fees.
+Although it’s not a huge amount, it can add up – especially if you mostly take surveys from panels who charge these withdrawal fees.

 Keeping things free

 Many survey panels allow their members to make free PayPal withdrawals, even if sometimes the minimum cashout levels might be higher than other rewards options like gift cards.
 It doesn’t mean that the survey site is overall better or worse than a website that does tack on a fee for making withdrawals – it just means that when you request a payment amount to be sent to your PayPal account, you will receive the full dollar amount.

 Survey sites that do not charge additional PayPal fees (that is, they offer free PayPal payments) include: